alibaba/xquic/docs/API.md

 #### xqc_stream_callbacks_t
 QUIC stream callback functions, belong to ALPN-Callback-Function category.
 QUIC stream data is the content of Application-Layer-Protocols, for which Application-Layer-Protocols will have their own terms and definitions.

-As well, Application-Layer-Protocol implementations shall define its interfaces with application layer, just to transfer QUIC Transport events to its own events.
+Besides, Application-Layer-Protocol implementations shall define its interfaces with application layer, just to transfer QUIC Transport events to its own events.

 ### xqc_config_t
 Generic config for xquic, used to initialize an engine.